Corruption in Georgia: Background

 As recently as 2003, according to the World Bank, corruption was an everyday part of Georgian life, with citizens reporting bribery as a regular occurrence.
 That changed with the 2003 Rose Revolution, which ousted President Shevardnadze, and which is widely considered a reaction to the corruption and poor governance under Shevardnadze.
 After Mikheil Saakashvili won 96% of the vote in the 2004 elections, he instituted drastic anti-corruption reforms.
-This including firing the entire Ministry of Education staff.
-Georgia adopted the anti-corruption mechanisms of nations with successful anti-corruption efforts, such as Italy's anti-Mafia efforts, and German police training.
+This included firing the entire Ministry of Education staff.
+Georgia adopted the anti-corruption mechanisms of nations with successful anti-corruption efforts, such as Italy's anti-mafia efforts, and German police training.
 As part of the post-revolutionary effort to crack down on corruption, films showing the arrests of senior government officials on corruption charges were broadcast to the public in order to make clear the seriousness of the effort.

-In 2004, Georgia's corruption perception score improved more dramatically than that of any other country.
+In 2004, Georgia's corruption perception score improved more dramatically than that of any other country, as measured by TI's Global Corruption Barometer.
 In that year, 60% of respondents expected corruption levels to decrease during the next three years.
 In 2005, however, that figure dropped to 38%.
-The government's "zero-tolerance" policy has dramatically changed the situation, leaving the country tied with most advanced European nations in all governance indicator.
+The government's "zero-tolerance" policy has dramatically changed the situation, leaving the country tied with most advanced European nations in all governance indicators.
 The country has routinely seen impressive results in varying governance indicators.

-While the Saakashvili government's efforts all but eliminated petty corruption in the public sector, however, particularly in the police department, tax collection administration, customs bureau, public services, and education sectors. some critics dispute the claim that corruption was eliminated, maintaining instead that there was a shift from "rampant petty bribery to more clientelistic forms of corruption."
+The Saakashvili government's efforts all but eliminated petty corruption in the public sector, particularly in the police department, tax collection administration, customs bureau, public services, and education sectors.
+However, some critics dispute the claim that corruption was eliminated, maintaining instead that there was a shift from "rampant petty bribery to more clientelistic forms of corruption."
 Indeed, according to some sources, many forms of corruption have remained common in Georgia.
-For example, executive power, combined with a weak judiciary and media, make abuse of power at every level of government a possibility and allow top officials to operate with near impunity.
+For example, executive power, combined with a weak judiciary and media, makes abuse of power at every level of government a possibility and allows top officials to operate with near impunity.